tbrowder/Spreadsheets/README.md

 DESCRIPTION
 ===========

 Spreadsheet is intended to be a reasonably universal spreadsheet reader and writer for the formats shown below.
-It relies on some well-tested Perl modules as well as a Raku module that wraps the *libcsv* library available on Debian and other Linux distributions.
+It relies on some well-tested Perl modules.

 Its unique strength is a common set of classes to make spreadsheet data use easy regardless of the file format being used.